NelsonBittencourt/PicArd/README.md

 ### C.2.1) GUI

-GUI version consists of a single main window, as shown in Figure 8.It is self-explanatory and requires no further explanation.
+GUI version consists of a single main window, as shown in Figure 8.It is self-explanatory.

 <br>
 <table align="center"><tr><td>